Best Practices For Staying Safe in The Crypto Industry: Lessons From Notable Hacks.

 Mt.
 Gox (2011–2014)

 One of the earliest and most infamous crypto heists involved the Mt.
 Gox exchange.
 Over several years, hackers slowly siphoned hundreds of thousands of bitcoins, culminating in a loss of nearly $500 million at the time.
-The collapse of the exchange had a long-lasting impact on the industry and led to years of legal proceedings.
+The exchange's collapse had a long-lasting impact on the industry and led to years of legal proceedings.

 The Evolving Threat of Social Engineering

-While technical vulnerabilities in smart contracts or networks are a major concern, many of the largest crypto heists succeed because of human error.
-Social engineering attacks, which manipulate individuals into divulging confidential information or performing actions they shouldn't, are increasingly common and effective.
+While technical vulnerabilities are a major concern, many of the largest crypto heists succeed due to human error.
+Social engineering attacks, which manipulate individuals into divulging confidential information, are increasingly common and effective.

-This highlights that even the most technically secure systems, such as cold storage wallets with multiple signatories, can be vulnerable if the individuals controlling them are deceived.
-The security of digital assets depends as much on user vigilance and operational security as it does on the underlying technology.
+This trend highlights that even technically secure systems can be vulnerable if the individuals controlling them are deceived.
+The security of digital assets depends as much on user vigilance as it does on the underlying technology.

 Protecting your digital assets requires a proactive approach to security.
 Follow these essential practices to minimize your risk.